-Heath Savings Accounts
+Health Savings Accounts

 The Plan includes the establishment of a Health Savings Account (HSA).
 Employees whose insurance follows either the Manager's Plan or the Commissioner's Plan are eligible to enroll in the HSA.
 However, in order to participate in the HSA, employees must elect the Advantage High Deductible Health Plan (HDHP), as their medical insurance plan.
-The HSA will be credited with contributions made by both yourself and the State and payments made on your behalf will reduce the available balance in the account.
-Once this plan is elected, contributions are directed to the HSA that is established in your name at a financial institution selected by your Claims Administrator (BlueCross BlueShield, HealthPartners, or PreferredOne).
+The HSA will be credited with contributions made by both yourself and the State.
+The IRS sets a maximum allowed contribution amount each calendar year.
+Payments made on your behalf will reduce the available balance in the account.
+Once this plan is elected, contributions are directed to the HSA that is established in your name at a financial institution selected by your Claims Administrator (BlueCross BlueShield or HealthPartners).